 I’ve got some prodigious belly flab and arm flab, and as if you could see me, my jowls are downright flabby, too.
 I failed before (several times), at least to keep the weight off.
 I’m sort of like a white, unpopular Oprah, riding up and down the scale with vigorous workouts followed by gluttonous feasts and drinking.
 This time I decided to research weight loss as well as how to get rid of those flabby trouble spots.
 What my research uncovered is what most people (including me) deny to themselves: getting rid of flab is neither easy nor as complicated as the hugely obese, $40 billion dollar weight-loss industry would have you believe.

 Unless you’re sadly desperate to lose those pounds for an occasion like a wedding or reunion, forget about diet pills and fad programs—they are unhealthy, unsustainable, and sometimes dangerous.
 To get rid of flab, we’ll need to get educated about the kinds of foods humans are supposed to consume, exercise (both aerobic and anaerobic), and change habits, which is no small task.
-Getting rid of flab (whether you have belly flab, flabby thighs, or total flabbage) requires a sea change—a departure from the unhealthy lifestyles that are so well promoted and normalized.
+Getting rid of flab (whether you want to know how to get rid of belly fat, eliminate flabby thighs, or just reduce total flabbage) requires a sea change—a departure from the unhealthy lifestyles that are so well promoted and normalized.

 What is flab?